Catch-You/CatchYou-AI/Prompt2Prompt/README.md

 ## Acknowledgments

 - The Prompt-to-Prompt technique is introduced by Google AI.
-- The `SujinHwang/criminal-sketch-lora-v2-2` model is provided by Hugging Face.

 For more information and detailed usage instructions, please refer to the `prompt2prompt.ipynb` notebook.